RussellGarwood/phylogeny_scripts/README.md

 # Phylogeny scripts

-- Russell Garwood (russell.garwood@manchester.ac.uk)
+Russell Garwood (russell.garwood@gmail.com)
 _____

-This repository hosts a collection of scripts for TNT and R that RJG finds useful for phylogenies.
+This repository hosts a collection of scripts for TNT, bash and R that RJG finds useful for phylogenies.

 _____

 t:@russellgarwood

 w:www.russellgarwood.co.uk